Search results for:

 Step 6.
 Next, you would need to click Generate new certificate…

 Step 7.
 A new window will display, requesting to have the information you would like to enter, as well as the key size.
-Select the desired key size, and enter in the information to the fields below.
+Select the desired key size, and enter the information in the fields below.
 A 2-digit Country code is required to generate the certificate as well.

 Step 8.
 Once this window completes after clicking OK, a TLS key will automatically be produced and updated into the file location.

 Step 9.
 Next, click OK, and it should now request or allow a TLS connection when connecting to Filezilla.